ariary/kube-podpreemption-DoS/README.md

 ### 🎯 Evict a specific Pod

-Basically you can't choose the pod you will evict **BUT** you ccould evict all lower-priority pods including your specific target.
+Basically you can't choose the pod you will evict **BUT** you could evict all lower-priority pods including your specific target.

 To do this you need to stuff the node where your target pod is.
 2 approaches:
 * You already know the node where the target pod is running